 “Otto’s grandson, Jordan de Bailey, had a son Walter who was living in 1292 to 1323.
 His son John, who died in 1271, left a son Richard.
 This Richard de Bailey married Margaret Sherburne and assumed the surname of his wife.
 From this pair descended the Sherburne’s of Stoneyhurst, who played a prominent part in the subsequent history of Mitton until the male line became extinct in the year 1717 (Sir Nicolas Shireburne’s death).
 Thus the later Sherburne’s were directly descended from the original grantee of the Manor, Ralph the Red.
 That red hair may have persisted in the family is suggested by a portrait now at Stoneyhurst of the Sherburne of Queen Elizabeth’s time which depicts him with a reddish beard”.
 George Ackerley.

-Authors note: Ackerley is probably not correct about Richard de Baily, that was his great grandson and the grandson of his son also named John, whose son was Richard de Bailey, the father of Richard Shireburn.
-In other words their were two John de Baileys, one died in 1372 the other in 1391.
+Authors note: Ackerley is probably not correct about Richard de Baily, that was his great-grandson and the grandson of his son also named John, whose son was Richard de Bailey, the father of Richard Shireburn.
+In other words, there were two John de Baileys, one died in 1372 the other in 1391.
 The one who died in 1391 held Stonyhurst at the time and his grandson Richard Shireburne inherited Stonyhurst.
 Please see below.

 The road (above) leading to Bailey Hall, the manor home of Otto de Mitton.
-Once sub-feuded by his older brother Hugh, Otto’s family who took the name Otto de Bailey.
-His descendant heirs, the Shireburne`s centuries later built Stonyhurst as we see it today.
+Once sub-feuded by his older brother Hugh, Otto’s family took the surname Bailey after the manor.
+His male blood descendants, the Shireburne`s, centuries later built Stonyhurst as we see it today.
 In 1362 Cecily and Emma de Mitton granted Aighton (including Stonyhurst) and Chaighley to their cousin John, son of Walter de Bailey.
-It was this John’s son Richard that married Margaret Shireburne and their only son also named Richard, took his mother’s maiden surname.
+It was this John’s son Richard that married Margaret Shireburne and their only son was named Richard, who took his mother’s maiden surname.

 The Mitton-Bailey-Sherburne connection…..